plutto-labs/plutto-python/README.md

 invoices = client.invoices.all(**params)
 ```

-Also, if you pass the `lazy=False` parameter, this will force the method of the SDK to return a list of the instances of the resource, instead of the generetors of them. **Disclaimer**: This could take very long if you have a lot of instances to be getted.
+Also, if you pass the `lazy=False` parameter, this will force the method of the SDK to return a list of the instances of the resource, instead of the generetors of them. **Disclaimer**: This could take very long if you have a lot of instances to be retrieved.

 ```python3
 customers = client.customers.all(lazy=False)